smartins1234/path_tracer_public/README.md

 - Russian Roulette path termination scheme

+- Volumetric path tracing using MIS to sample both the phase function and the light sources

 ## A Note on Copyrighted Files

 This path tracer was created as part of the course CS 6620: Rendering with Ray Tracing taught by Dr. Cem Yuksel at the University of Utah.
 Some copyrighted code was provided to students, which I used in creating this implementation but do not have the rights to share publicly.
-These mostly consisted of header files the encouraged a certain project structure but little to no implementation.
+These mostly consisted of header files that encouraged a certain project structure but little to no implementation.
 All of the features of this path tracer listed above were fully written myself.

 ## Sources